About Dr. Whitney

 After completion of his Masters and PhD in 2009, Nick worked as a Postdoctoral Scientist, and then Staff Scientist at Mote Marine Laboratory, where he founded the Behavioral Ecology and Physiology Program.

 In recent years, Nick’s work has focused on quantifying fine-scale aspects of shark behavior, physiology and ecology using accelerometers and other emerging technologies.
-This work has also expanded to non-shark species including rays, sea turtles, pythons and sturgeon.
+This work has also expanded to non-shark species including rays, bony fishes, sea turtles, pythons and sturgeon.